Skip to content

 • shutdown all review environments every evening,

-• use a degraded infrastructure (ex: use an in-memory database instead of a real one, get rid of all redundancy, …)
+• use a degraded infrastructure (ex: use an in-memory database instead of a real one, get rid of all redundancy…)

 Even with smart ideas, it may occur that review environments are just not affordable.
 In that case your developers will need a single, shared environment to integrate all their work.
 That's exactly the purpose of an integration branch.

-Not mature enough for continuous deployment
+Not mature enough for continuous delivery

 In that case, an integration branch with its associated integration environment might be the adapted solution.

-Release-oriented deployment
+Release-oriented delivery

 In that case, an integration branch would be the most appropriate way of addressing this requirement.